larastan/larastan/README.md

 - Supports most of [Laravel](https://laravel.com)'s **beautiful magic**
 - Discovers bugs in your code without running it

+> While by definition, "static analysis" doesn't load any of your application's code.
+Larastan boots your application's container, so it can resolve types that are only possible to compute at runtime.

 ## ✨ Getting Started In 3 Steps

 > **Requires:**